thegetty/cultural-heritage-mass-atrocities/content/part-1/05-schmidtke.md

 [^48]: It is on the basis of the detailed information Ibn Tawus provides throughout his oeuvre that the contents of his library have been reconstructed.
 See Etan Kohlberg, *A Medieval Muslim Scholar at Work: Ibn Ṭāwūs and His Library* (Leiden: Brill, 1992).

 [^49]: See, e.g., Sabine Schmidtke, *Traditional Yemeni Scholarship amidst Political Turmoil and War: Muḥammad b.
 Muḥammad b.
-Ismāʿīl b. al-Muṭahhar al-Manṣūr (1915–2016) and His Personal Library* (Córdoba: UCO Press, 2018), 41 n.138.
+Ismāʿīl b. al-Muṭahhar al-Manṣūr (1915–2016) and His Personal Library* (Córdoba: Córdoba University Press, 2018), 41 n.138.

 [^50]: For other examples of scholars engaged in the transcription of manuscripts during the twentieth century, see Ansari and Schmidtke, *Al-Šarīf al-Murtaḍā’s Oeuvre*, chapter 2.4.